rabbitmq/rabbitmq-tutorials/soapui/README.md

 ## Tutorials

 The code to send any message to RabbitMQ is pretty much unchanged from the Java tutorials.
-The biggest difference is: there is no reading of the text of the message from the command line - the text of the messages is included in the individual steps.
+The biggest change is: there is no reading of the text of the message from the command line - the text of the message is included in each individual step.

 I had to make two changes to the code to read any message: